 Facebook Shop Section

-If you would like to sell your art on Facebook, setting up a Facebook Shop is the best way for you to do so.
+If you want to sell your art on Facebook, setting up a Facebook Shop is the best way to do so.

 To create a Facebook Shop, click the SHOP link on the left menu bar of your Facebook Business Page.